 - Truck or pump water from another source (Figure 2).
-High capacity water pumping equipment is available for rent through Agriculture and Rural Development and its Water Pumping Program (Figure 3).
+High capacity water pumping equipment is available for rent through Agriculture and Forestry and its Water Pumping Program (Figure 3).

 - Enlarge the dugout to hold a three-year water supply for runoff filled dugouts.

 - Drill a well nearby and pump into a stock tank system and overflow into the dugout.

 - Install an underground pipeline from another water source.